alisdt/online_experiments_course/01_web.rst

 When a web page is sent to your computer, it will be in HTML.
 This is a language which can represent the content and structure of a page -- how text is divided, which images will be included, and so on.
-To see what it looks like, you can ask your web browser:
+To see what it looks like, you can ask your web browser.
+Right-click anywhere on the page and select "View Page Source".

-Firefox or Chrome
-    Right-click and "View Page Source"

-Edge
-    Press F12 to start Developer tools, then right-click and "View Source"

 You'll see that all the content of the page is in there.
 The extra information in the tags help to give the document structure.